About Paper Bento

 Then I moved abroad.

-But here's what I realized: this feeling was the opposite of how these tools made me feel growing up.
-Back then, opening my school bag and pulling out my pencil case felt like opening a bento box—that little spark of joy when you lift the lid and see your favorite foods arranged just for you.
-It wasn't fancy or expensive, but someone had thought about what would make your day better.
-Your needs were seen.
-It felt special.
+Back then, opening my school bag and pulling out my pencil case felt like opening a bento box.
+There was a small spark of joy when you lifted the lid and saw your favorite items laid out just for you.
+It wasn’t fancy or expensive.
+Someone had simply thought about what would make your day a little better.
+Your needs were seen, and it felt special.

-That's the feeling I want to recreate with Paper Bento.
-Not stationery as something precious to preserve, but as a source of daily joy—tools that make you smile when you reach for them, that make your creative work feel cared for.
-Like opening a box full of thoughtfully chosen goodies that are meant to be enjoyed, not just admired.
+Not stationery as something precious to preserve, but as something meant to be used, like daily tools that bring a quiet kind of joy.
+Like opening a box of thoughtfully chosen goodies that are meant to be enjoyed, not admired from afar.

 The Suitcase Tradition